 Investigation, implementation and documentation of waste grease-to-biodiesel project

-MARKETING CAMPAIGN/PUBLIC EDUCATION • DEMONSTRATION OF SMALL BIODIESEL PRODUCTION • QUALITATIVE RESEARCH AND ANALYSIS • DOCUMENTARY FILMMAKING • ETHNOGRAPHY/SOCIAL INTERVENTION • CREATIVE PRACTICE
+My Role: MARKETING CAMPAIGN/PUBLIC EDUCATION • DEMONSTRATION OF SMALL BIODIESEL PRODUCTION • QUALITATIVE RESEARCH AND ANALYSIS • DOCUMENTARY FILMMAKING • ETHNOGRAPHY/SOCIAL INTERVENTION • CREATIVE PRACTICE

 How might we increase awareness about an accessible and viable alternative to fossil fuel?

 • Demonstrate DIY biodiesel production from locally generated waste product – french frier grease